kartikeVr/Alcohol-detection-with-face-recognition/README.md

-# 🎉 Face Recognition with Real-Time Detection and Database Integration
+## 🎉 Face Recognition with Real-Time Detection and Database Integration

-## 🚀 Title

 **Face Recognition with Real-Time Detection and Database Integration**: A project that uses OpenCV, face recognition, and SQLite to identify faces in real-time and log attendance details in a database.